 - Have you bounced checks because there was insufficient funds?

 - Have you refinanced so you can roll your credit card debt into the new mortgage to eliminate your outstanding debt?
-Perhaps you have refinanced more than once to eliminate your debt.
+You may have refinanced more than once to eliminate your debt.

 We have clients who have refinanced several times; each time rolling their outstanding balances into the new mortgage.
 These clients all admit that they did nothing to change their behavior and that is why they are coming in to meet with us.

 What We Can Do for You: